vitessio/website/content/en/docs/21.0/reference/features/tablet-throttler.md

   A recommended value is a multiple of `--throttle_threshold`.
 If `--throttle_threshold` is `1s`, reasonable values would be `5s` to `60s`.

 Alternatively, you may choose to enable heartbeats unconditionally via `--heartbeat_enable`, again in conjunction with `--heartbeat_interval <duration>`.

+There is no need to configure the heartbeats as it will by default perform heartbeats upon each throttler requests, leased on-demand for `10s`.

 ## API & usage